Controversies surrounding Yasukuni Shrine: Izokukai

 Yasukuni Shrine considers the Izokukai as its de facto lay organization.
 The Izokukai was formerly known as the Izoku Kōsei Renmei (遺族厚生連盟), established in 1947.
 The original purpose of the Izoku Kōsei Renmei was "pursuing the end of warfare, establishing global peace and world prosperity and contributing to the welfare of the humanity."
 They sought "to provide relief and assistance to the families of those who died in the (Asia Pacific) war ".
 The organization provided assistance to the widows, orphans and aging parents of deceased veterans as well as lobbying the government on behalf of those families' interests.
-However, in 1953 the organization became a trust foundation and changed its name to Izokukai.
+In 1953, the organization became a trust foundation and changed its name to Izokukai.
 The organization changed its main purpose to pursue "the establishment of a peaceful Japan, the cultivation of character, and the promotion of morality" and to "seek to praise eirei, to promote the welfare of the families of the war dead, and to seek recognition and compensation for civilian auxiliary units."
 The change, which removed the mention of international pacifism and inserted a reference to eirei, is regarded as giving a nationalist slant to the character of the organization.
 Chairmen of the organization have usually been members of the governing Liberal Democratic party and the organization is regarded as the informal pipeline between the LDP and the Shrine.
 In 1962, Okinori Kaya, a militant member of the LDP and a convicted class A war criminal, was appointed chairman.

 Politicians' visits

 Japanese politicians' visits to worship at Yasukuni Shrine have resulted in controversy.

-This issue first surfaced when Emperor Hirohito refused to visit the shrine from 1978 until his death in 1989.
+This issue first surfaced when emperor Hirohito refused to visit the shrine from 1978 until his death in 1989.
 According to a memorandum released in 2006 kept by Imperial Household Agency Grand Steward Tomohiko Tomita, Hirohito stated that the reason he stopped visiting the shrine was because of the decision to enshrine class A war criminals.

 Prime Minister Junichiro Koizumi was one of the most outspoken and controversial visitors.
 On October 17, 2005, Koizumi visited the shrine for the fifth time since taking office.
 Although he claimed that his visit was a private affair, it came only days before Japanese Foreign Minister Nobutaka Machimura was scheduled to visit Chinese officials in Beijing to strengthen Sino-Japanese relations.
 The People's Republic of China responded by canceling the scheduled visit as they consider the shrine a glorification of Japan's past military aggression.
 Koizumi's annual visits continued to draw criticism from around the world.
 During the 2005 APEC summit in Busan, South Korea, Chinese Foreign Minister Li Zhaoxing blasted Koizumi's visits, asking, "What would European people think if German leaders were to visit (memorials) related to Hitler and Nazis?"
 In 2006, Henry Hyde, chairman of the United States House Committee on Foreign Affairs, stated that Koizumi would embarrass the United States Congress and offend American veterans of World War II if he were to give a Congressional speech after making another visit to Yasukuni.